kvshvlin/yourmailproject/pages/ourbusinessmodel.md

 We request all illustrators to inform us of their preferred selling price (CZ) by attaching a note in their consignment of illustrated postcards.

+Once a sale happens, we pay an illustrator on a first priority basis.
-This is how we pay an illustrator:
+Here's how we pay an illustrator:

-- We sell a postcard in the market for Rs.
-X. The customer decides the value of X.
+First, We sell a postcard in the market for Rs.
-- If X is lesser than CZ, then we pay the illustrator Rs.
-X. We make no profit here.
-- If X is greater than CZ, then we pay the illustrator Rs.
-CZ, and

-We hope the following example illustrates our offer where a postcard sells at a price, say Rs.
 X.

-The illustrator will earn,
+Please note that the customer decides the value of X.

+If X is lesser than CZ,
+then we pay the illustrator Rs.
+X.
+Please note that we make Rs.
+00 profit here.

+If X is greater than CZ,
+then we pay the illustrator Rs.
+CZ.
+Please note that we make Rs.
+(X - CZ) profit here.

+If in any case the value of CZ is not informed to us,
+then we pay the illustrator Rs.
+(X / 2).
+Please note that we make Rs. ([X / 2] - CP) profit here.

+Example, If a pack of 10 postcards sells for Rs.
+1000, then we will pay the illustrator:
 Rs.
-X / 2

-If illustrator's preferred selling price for the postcard.
-If X > preferred selling price, we pay the illustrator

-We pay an illustrator on a first priority basis.

-1. Preferred Option: We will pay an illlustrator the preferred selling price and keep the rest of the profit.

-Once a sale happens, every illustrator get paid via one of these two exclusive deals.

-1. If we are informed about the preferred selling price:
-A. We pay the illustrator the actual selling price. preferred selling price or the actual selling price.
-We do not make a profit in this method unless the actual selling price is more than the preferred selling price.

-2. If we are NOT informed about the preferred selling price, then we divide the actual selling price into 2 parts.
-One part is paid to the illustrator, pay one with the illustrators and  half of the selling price to the illustrator, so

-If a pack of 10 postcards sells for Rs.
-1000, then we will pay the artists:
-Rs.
 1000.0 / 2
 = Rs.
 500.0.
-Whereas we will pay ourselves
+Whereas we will pay ourselves,
 = (Rs.
 1000.0 / 2) - Rs.
 98.5
 = Rs.
 401.5.